edith797/Brailingo/log.md

         - "show braille" - Show braille output
         - "help" - Show this help menu

 Test Version 1.0.1

-    To be included
+    - Highlight the text that is being read
-        - Get text as input
+    - Allows give text as input [Error - throws error while processing text]

+To be included:

-        - Inputed text & extracted text->  Convert to braille -> Print the braille
+    - Inputed text & extracted text ->  Convert to braille -> Print the braille
+    - Add voice commands for choosing input type
+    - Convert to google text to speech api [webkitVoiceRecognition is used, but ggt is the one given in ppt]
     - should allow to upload documents using voice commands [which is not working in test version 1.0.0]

+Completed:

+    - ~Get text as input~